menghaoyoung/StruMM-Net/README.md

 # StruMM-Net
-A general structure-based model to predict ionic conductivity of lithium-containing inorganic compounds
+A general structure-based model to predict ionic conductivity of lithium-containing inorganic compounds.

+You can generate new lithium inorganic materials and predict their properties using a simplified version of StruMM-Net at `http://121.4.77.184/`

 # Installation
 ```python